 It’s experiences like this – unique, authentic and totally non-touristy – that make northern Mozambique special.

-Tourism has barely opened up in this part of the world, and visitors are few and far between.
+Tourism in Mozambique has barely opened up, and visitors are few and far between.
 Those who come usually make their way to the handful of mostly exclusive, small and off-the-grid resorts.

 Many seek a luxury beach break after an African safari.
-Blessed with secluded white sand beaches, unspoilt snorkeling reefs and prolific marine life, northern Mozambique is ideal for exactly this.
+The northern part of the country boasts some of the best beaches in Mozambique – secluded beaches with powdery white sand.
+Offshore, unspoilt snorkeling reefs and prolific marine life beckon.

-But it offers a big dollop of culture too.
+But northern Mozambique offers a big dollop of culture too.

 Ibo Island, for one, is nominated for UNESCO World Heritage status.
 It’s steeped in a rich tapestry of history – wander its haunting colonial ruins, observe the local traditions, and you’ll feel like you’ve stepped through a portal into a bygone world.